-It is important to remember that decision making at the end of the Large Scale Organisational Abuse Enquiry (e.g. substantiated / not substantiated / partly substantiated or inconclusive) must be linked to the Enquiry Terms of Reference.
-It is the responsibility of all representatives to formulate a robust and effective Enquiry action plan.
+It is important to remember that decision making at the end of the Large Scale Organisational Abuse Enquiry (e.g. substantiated / not substantiated / partly substantiated or inconclusive) must be linked

 The Enquiry should include feedback and outcomes from individual safeguarding concerns.
 All representatives and staff who take an active role within the enquiry should receive a copy of the Terms of Reference and action plan to ensure that there is clarity about key issues.
 A copy of this should be appended to the minutes of the meeting.